<< Return to blog posts

 Mining by proof of work consensus

-This idea is not new, it has actually been suggested in the 90s to avoid spams in e-mails (a computational work had to be provided so that it was difficult for spammers to send a lot of emails).
+This idea of proof of work is not new, it has actually been suggested in the 90s to avoid spams in e-mails (a computational work had to be provided so that it was difficult for spammers to send a lot of emails).

 Falsification is still theoretically possible in Bitcoin but it is very difficult since you have to provide a proof of work for your fake block but also for all the next blocks.
 The competition between participants (now called miners) is usually strong enough to make it not worth the electricity you’re paying.
 However, you can still deceive the network if you own more than 50% of the mining power.
 This is known as the 51% attack.